Arminou

 Arminou (Αρμίνου) is a village in the Paphos District of Cyprus, located 5 km north of Salamiou on the F617 road from Filousa to Mandria.
-The village is on the Dhiarizos River which is second in terms of flow river in Cyprus.
-The Arminou Dam, an earthfill structure, is built in the Diarizos river and was inaugurated in December 1998.
+The village is on the Diarizos River which is second in terms of flow river in Cyprus.
+The Arminou Dam, an earthfill structure, was built in the Diarizos river and was inaugurated in December 1998.
 According to data provided by the Ministry of Agriculture, Natural Resources and Environment, the dam's capacity is 4.3 million cubic metres, with a height of 40 metres and a length of 194 metres.

 Name

 Two stories are told regarding the naming of the village: The first version links the naming of the village to the name of the first resident.
 In particular, the first resident of the village was called Arminos and therefore the village was named Arminou.
 According to the second version (which is the most likely one), the name derives from "Hermione", the name of an ancient Greek city in South Greece.

 There is a third version which says that the village was founded by Armenians, but no Armenian names or any other sign of Armenian civilization was found in the area so it is very unlikely.

 The main church of Arminou is dedicated to Agia Marina.
 Also located in Arminou is the now almost totally destroyed Holy Monastery of Timios Stavros which dates back to the middle of the 18th century.
 Nowadays only a small church and the wall surrounding the yard are preserved.